Leila de Lima: Imprisonment and trial (2017–2024)

-Allegations

 On August 17, 2016, Philippine president Rodrigo Duterte alleged that de Lima was having an affair with her driver, Ronnie Dayan, who Duterte also alleged functioned as de Lima's collector for drug protection money when she was justice secretary.
 Duterte also alleged that Dayan had been using drugs.
 Duterte later claimed that he had in his possession wiretaps and ATM records which confirmed his allegations which he had received from an unnamed foreign country.
 In September 2016, de Lima was removed as chair of the Senate Justice and Human Rights committee investigating extrajudicial killings.
 She later admitted that she had a relationship with Dayan many years ago.
 Justice secretary Vitaliano Aguirre called on convicted drug lords, former prison officials and police officers as prime witnesses against de Lima in a congressional probe on illegal drug trafficking in the New Bilibid Prison.
 Dayan went into hiding after being advised by de Lima to not attend the House probe, but was captured days later.

 Rolando Espinosa, then-mayor of Albuera, Leyte, corroborated allegations that de Lima benefited from the illegal drug activities of his son Kerwin in Eastern Visayas.
 Included in the mayor's affidavit was a picture of de Lima with Kerwin Espinosa in Baguio.
 Kerwin Espinosa later testified that he gave her a total of to help finance her senatorial campaign in 2016.

 On July 19, 2019, the PNP–Criminal Investigation and Detection Group (CIDG) filed charges against de Lima and other members of the opposition for "sedition, cyber libel, libel, estafa, harboring a criminal, and obstruction of justice".
 On February 10, 2020, she was cleared of all charges.